edwardhelmick/edwardhelmick.github.io/CodeReview.md

 module.exports = app;
 ```
 Migrating these specific bits of code to the ASP.NET framework will likely prove to be the most challenging part of the entire project.
+I am confident it can be done efficently, though, and I believe I will be able to clean the code up a bit and make it more readable and modular.

 ### Enhancement Two: Algorithms and Data Structures